 On top of that, besides their footpads, dogs also secrete sweat from the surface of their noses.
-And the base of the nose is drainage for superfluous tears.
+And the base of the nose is the drainage for superfluous tears.

-Plenty of natural reasons for a wet nose.
+There are plenty of natural reasons for a wet nose.

 What about a runny nose, though?

-Just like any other cavities exposed to the outer world, the nasal passages are lined with mucosa.
+Like any other cavities exposed to the outer world, the nasal passages are lined with mucosa.
 I explained what mucus does in the article on mucus in the stool.
 The purpose of the mucus is to trap foreign particles and infectious agents; it makes me think of the Cinderella story where the prince had put glue on the steps so she couldn’t escape.

 A runny nose then is generally a result of increased production of mucus.

 Unless it is chronic or comes with other symptoms to hint you might be having a problem on your hands, a small amount of clear discharge is usually not too worrisome.

 A dog’s nose will temporarily get runny for many of the same reasons ours do–exposure to dust, high winds, strong fragrances–anything irritating to delicate nasal tissues.
 If my dog’s nose kept constantly running, though, I would not dismiss that.